meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 - **Prompts**: We use Chain-of-Thought(COT) prompts while Huggingface leaderboard does not,
 - **Task type**: For MMLU-Pro, BBH, GPQA tasks, we ask the model to generate response and score the parsed answer from generated response, while Huggingface leaderboard evaluation is comparing log likelihood of all label words, such as [ (A),(B),(C),(D) ].
-- **Inference**: We use internal LLM inference solution that loads pytorch checkpoints and do not use padding, while Huggingface leaderboard uses Huggingface format model and sometimes will use padding depanding on the tasks type and batch size.
+- **Inference**: We use internal LLM inference solution that loads pytorch checkpoints and do not use padding, while Huggingface leaderboard uses Huggingface format model and sometimes will use padding depending on the tasks type and batch size.

 Given those differences, our reproduced number can not be apple to apple compared to the numbers in the Huggingface 🤗 [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard), even if the task names are the same.